Universal Design in Education: Principles and Applications

 Founder and Director: Sheryl Burgstahler, Ph.D.

-This publication was developed under a grant from the U.S. Department of Education, #P333A020044.
-However, the contents do not necessarily represent the policy of the U.S. Department of Education, and you should not assume their endorsement by the Federal Government.
+This publication was developed under a grant from the U.S. Department of Education, #P333A020044 and the National Science Foundation AccessCyberlearning 2.0: NSF #1824540.
+The contents do not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the federal government.